Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 > Additional alert rules can be created at any time through Azure CLI, Azure PowerShell or the Azure Portal.

+## Distributed Tracing

+Refer to the [Distributed Tracing Sample](DistributedTracing) for the saample description in deployment instructions.

 ## Pre-requisites